We often get asked the question… “Which side of the magnet do we apply, the north (positive) or south (negative) pole?”

 However, there are intuitive healers practiced in the art of biomagnetic pairing or channelling energy flow (or chi) through meridians, which may see different effects from the north or south poles, but is not within the scope of this article.

-Magnetic field lines are invisible and the naked eye is unable to detect the north or south pole or combination of a magnet.
+Magnetic field lines are invisible and the naked eye is unable to detect the north or south pole or combination for a magnet.
 However, the direction of magnetic field lines and field gradients can be observed by sprinkling iron filings over a magnet.